dotnet/csharplang/proposals/roles.md

 Given an underlying type `U` and an identifier `I`, the objective is to find an extension member `X.I`, if possible.

 We process as follows:
-- Starting with the closest enclosing namespace declaration, continuing with each enclosing namespace declaration, and ending with the containing compilation unit, successive attempts are made to find a candidate set of extension members:
+- Starting with the closest enclosing type declaration, continuing with each type declaration, then continuing with each enclosing namespace declaration, and ending with the containing compilation unit, successive attempts are made to find a candidate set of extension members:
-  - If the given namespace or compilation unit directly contains extension types, those will be considered first.
+  - If the given type, namespace or compilation unit directly contains extension types, those will be considered first.
   - If namespaces imported by using-namespace directives in the given namespace or compilation unit directly contain extension types, those will be considered second.
 - Check which extension types are compatible with the given underlying type `U` and